allen-garvey/css-style-inliner/README.md

 ##Dependencies

 * Ruby 2.*
+* Nokogiri

 ##Getting Started

 * Download or clone the project and `cd` into the project directory
+* If you don't have Nokogiri already installed, type `gem install nokogiri`
 * Type `ruby css-style-inliner.rb` to run the script with the sample input files
+* Edit the `INPUT_HTML_PATH` constant inside the ` css-style-inliner.rb` file to point to your HTML file

 ##License